Courses for First-Year Students

-Chemistry Placement Exam
+Chemistry Assessment and Placement Exams

-Freshmen Considering the Chemistry Major
+First-Year Students Considering the Chemistry Major

 Tips for Success in a University Chemistry Course